-Application : Applied.
+Application : Applied

-Explanation on application of the practice : The Company gives 28 days' notice to its shareholders for AGMs.
+Explanation on : The Company gives 28 days' notice to its shareholders for AGMs.

+application of the

+practice

-Explanation for departure :
+Explanation for :

+departure

-Large companies are encouraged to complete quired to complete the columns below.
-Non-large companies are e columns below.
+Large companies are re quired to complete the columns below.
+Non-large companies are

+encouraged to complete th e columns below.

 Measure :

 Timeframe :